Good Vibrations (Marky Mark and the Funky Bunch song)

 "Good Vibrations" is a song by American group Marky Mark and the Funky Bunch featuring Loleatta Holloway.
-It was released in July 1991 as the lead single from their debut album, Music for the People (1991).
-The song became a number-one hit in the United States, Denmark, Sweden and Switzerland.
-It spent twenty weeks on the Billboard Hot 100, its last week rising 40 positions to number 27, but dropped out the following week.
+It was released in July 1991 by Interscope Records as the lead single from their debut album, Music for the People (1991).
+The song became a number-one hit in the United States, Denmark, Sweden, and Switzerland.
+The accompanying music video was directed by Scott Kalvert.

 Background

 "Good Vibrations" was co-written by Amir Shakir (credited on the release as "Spice"), with his good friends Donnie and Mark Wahlberg.
 Amir also wrote and produced "Wildside" and three other songs for Mark Wahlberg's debut album, as well as four songs on Wahlberg's second LP.
 "Good Vibrations" features a sample of American singer Loleatta Holloway singing "Love Sensation", written by Dan Hartman, and Hartman was given co-writer credits on later releases of Wahlberg's song.